Faisal-161/Faisal-161/README.md

 - 👋 Hi, I’m @Faisal-161
 - 👀 I’m interested in ...Machine learning and data science
 - 🌱 I’m currently learning ...Machine learning algorithms and the model deployment
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine learning team and want to learn from ....
-- 📫 How to reach me ...
+- 📫 How to reach me ...faisalislam1610@gmail.com

 <!---
 Faisal-161/Faisal-161 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.